NHTSA // CRASH-TESTED

 The Chevrolet Silverado EV is a full-size electric pickup truck aimed squarely at work-oriented buyers and tech-forward truck enthusiasts who want serious hauling capability without a combustion engine.
 Entering a fiercely competitive segment, it competes with the Ford F-150 Lightning and Rivian R1T, positioning itself as a rugged, purpose-built electric workhorse with mainstream Chevy credibility behind it.

-The 2025 Chevrolet Silverado Ev earns an NHTSA Safety Index of 87 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2025 Chevrolet Silverado Ev earns an NHTSA Safety Index of 87 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 Both frontal and side crash protection reached the full 5 stars.
 It has 1 recall on record, reflected in the score.

 - urban drivers exposed to side-impact risk